kushaniperera/Blog/pages/Weekly Sync-Up.md

 - Thu, 10-11-2022
 	- Starting with holographic remoting instead of deployment would be better initially
 	- TODO learn an image manipulation tool like Gimp (for complex functions), NoMacs (for simpler things)
-	- TODO learn a 3D modelling tool like 3D Max (Autodesk tools), Maya or Sketchup
+	- DONE learn a 3D modelling tool like 3D Max (Autodesk tools), Maya or Sketchup
 		- DONE look into google sketchup
 	- Stu and Khrystina knows about hololens+unity+MRTK
 		- Stu sent me his blog so I should probably decide if it's going to be Unreal or Unity for starters.